 BA/BS in Biopsychology

-Biopsychology is an interdepartmental major for students particularly interested in neurobiology and animal behavior, and is offered jointly by the Department of Psychology and the Department of Biology.
+Biopsychology is an interdepartmental major for students interested in neurobiology and behavior, and is offered jointly by the Department of Biology and the Department of Psychology.

 Program Requirements and Policies